jiaxi-wu/MPSR/README.md

 ## Prepare datasets

 ### Prepare original Pascal VOC & MS COCO datasets
-First, you will need to download the VOC & COCO datasets.
+First, you need to download the VOC & COCO datasets.
-We recommend to symlink the path to the coco dataset to `datasets/` as follows
+We recommend to symlink the path of the datasets to `datasets/` as follows

 We use `minival` and `valminusminival` sets from [Detectron](https://github.com/facebookresearch/Detectron/blob/master/detectron/datasets/data/README.md#coco-minival-annotations) ([filelink](https://dl.fbaipublicfiles.com/detectron/coco/coco_annotations_minival.tgz)).